f5devcentral/f5-agility-labs-nginx/docs/class14/module3/module3.rst

 10. Scroll down to **Server Locations**

-11. Enter the following data in this section:
+11. Enter the following data in this section (**workloads.f5demos.com:9000** is the host that contains one of our applications):

 .. list-table::
    :header-rows: 1